Diana Riba: Career

 Riba started her career at the Center for Initiatives and Research Centers in the Mediterranean Foundation (CIREM).
 Later she worked for La Caixa Foundation co-ordinating and managing conferences on cinema and literature at the CaixaForum.
 She was a cultural programmer for the 2004 Universal Forum of Cultures held in Barcelona.
 She ran the Pati dels Llibres book shop in Sant Cugat del Vallès between 2008 and 2019.
 She was treasurer of the Catalan Council of the Children's and Youth Books (Consell Català del Llibre Infantil i Juvenil).

 Riba is a member of the Castellers in Sant Cugat and the Catalan Association for Civil Rights (Associació Catalana pels Drets Civils).
 In December 2018 she was chosen by the Republican Left of Catalonia to be its number two candidate at the 2019 European Parliament election in Spain.
-She contested the election as an Ahora Repúblicas electoral alliance candidate in Spain and was elected to the European Parliament.
+She contested the election as an Republics Now electoral alliance candidate in Spain and was elected to the European Parliament.

 Personal life

-Riba is the partner of jailed Catalan minister Raül Romeva.
+Riba is the partner of formerly jailed Catalan minister Raül Romeva.
 They have two children – Elda and Noah.